john-light/validity-rollups/validity_rollups_on_bitcoin.md

 ![figure10_vr](https://user-images.githubusercontent.com/9424721/186960781-6f0abb70-3efa-4670-863d-9cf1e79875cb.png)

-> Image source: [117]
+> Image source: [162]

 To quote from the Grin documentation:

 > ...[I]t is possible to monitor peer-to-peer network activity and obtain the transactions before they're included in a block and aggregated with others.
 By setting up sniffing nodes connected to many peers, you can figure out which outputs are being spent by what transaction, allowing you to build a partial transaction graph by separating the aggregation done at the block level...
 As of today, an almost complete transaction graph can be constructed.[ibid]

 Work is ongoing to improve the privacy of Mimblewimble-based cryptocurrencies by combining the protocol with other privacy techniques.
-See for example Chaidos and Gelfer's Lelantus-MW protocol.[118]
+See for example Chaidos and Gelfer's Lelantus-MW protocol.[163]

 ### Monero

 Monero launched as a fork of Bytecoin, which was the first implementation of the CryptoNote protocol.
-The defining privacy features of the CryptoNote protocol are its one-time ring signatures and stealth addresses.[119]
+The defining privacy features of the CryptoNote protocol are its one-time ring signatures and stealth addresses.[164]
 Ring signatures enable senders to use outputs from other transactions as "decoy inputs" to obscure the true input or source of their transaction, in effect doing a non-interactive coinjoin with other users of the protocol.
 Stealth addresses enable recipients to share a static public address that senders then use to derive single-use private addresses, this way the addresses that appear as recipients on the blockchain cannot be linked to the public stealth address originally shared by the recipient.

-Monero has since improved on the original CryptoNote protocol by implementing RingCT, a protocol that combines ring signatures and confidential transactions to hide transaction amounts.[120]
-The addition of RingCT means that inputs no longer need to select equal-amount decoys, which makes it so that the anonymity set of each ring signature can be as large as the user is willing to pay for them to be (or as large as the protocol will allow them to be; as of Monero 0.13.0 all rings must have a size of 11, to ensure uniformity).[121]
+Monero has since improved on the original CryptoNote protocol by implementing RingCT, a protocol that combines ring signatures and confidential transactions to hide transaction amounts.[165]
+The addition of RingCT means that inputs no longer need to select equal-amount decoys, which makes it so that the anonymity set of each ring signature can be as large as the user is willing to pay for them to be (or as large as the protocol will allow them to be; as of Monero 0.13.0 all rings must have a size of 11, to ensure uniformity).[166]

 Despite Monero's significant privacy improvements compared to bitcoin, the web of transactions created by RingCT and stealth addresses are not as impenetrable as the mass of metadata on the blockchain would first appear.
-There are attacks based on common usage patterns such as the overseer attack, the flashlight attack, and the tainted dust attack that can be used to deanonymize either the sender or recipient of a transaction.[66]
+There are attacks based on common usage patterns such as the overseer attack, the flashlight attack, and the tainted dust attack that can be used to deanonymize either the sender or recipient of a transaction.[73]
 As with bitcoin-based privacy protocols, decoy-based protocols such as that implemented in Monero have been shown to be fragile in practice (though arguably more forgiving to "mistakes" than bitcoin, thanks to the multiple layers of cryptographic hiding and obfuscation).

 **Figure 11.
 How a Monero transaction looks in the explorermonero.com explorer**

 ![figure11_vr](https://user-images.githubusercontent.com/9424721/186961096-4d5c4718-36c6-4fc3-906c-2bc6058bfbd7.png)

-> Image source: [122]
+> Image source: [167]

 ### Zcash

 Zcash is the first implementation of the Zerocash protocol.
 The defining privacy feature of the Zerocash protocol is its use of zk-SNARKs to encrypt the amount, sender, and recipient of specially-crafted "shielded" transactions, fully hiding these details from the public.
-Rather than refer to specific public accounts or transparent unspent transaction outputs in the blockchain, spenders instead create a zero-knowledge proof that convinces network full nodes that the sender owns and can therefore spend a certain number of "notes" (the encrypted equivalent of unspent transaction outputs) and that the amounts of the encrypted inputs are equal to the sum of the encrypted outputs plus the transparent mining fee.[123]
+Rather than refer to specific public accounts or transparent unspent transaction outputs in the blockchain, spenders instead create a zero-knowledge proof that convinces network full nodes that the sender owns and can therefore spend a certain number of "notes" (the encrypted equivalent of unspent transaction outputs) and that the amounts of the encrypted inputs are equal to the sum of the encrypted outputs plus the transparent mining fee.[168]

 **Figure 12.
 How a Zcash shielded transaction looks in the zcha.in explorer**

 ![figure12_vr](https://user-images.githubusercontent.com/9424721/186961677-5b858ee8-9d44-4208-8d9a-f456693c9581.png)

-> Image source: [124]
+> Image source: [169]

 While Zerocash transactions hide the most transaction information of all currently known techniques, there is still some onchain metadata leakage that could be used to de-anonymize transactions.
 For example, a Zerocash transaction publicly reveals the amount of inputs and outputs used in the transaction.
-This has been shown in practice to be enough information to de-anonymize the sender of a Zerocash transaction.[125]
+This has been shown in practice to be enough information to de-anonymize the sender of a Zerocash transaction.[170]
 While this demonstration was contrived, and there is a way to mitigate this attack by merging the notes together before sending them to their final destination, and the risk of deanonymization decreases the more transactions with like-input-and-output note amounts there are to hide among, the mock attack showed how the little metadata that Zerocash does reveal can be used to deanonymize users.
 Countermeasures against the onchain (and offchain) metadata leaks that there are must therefore be taken by users (or the wallets of users) who need to remain unidentifiable when transacting with shielded coins.

 ### A note on "opt-out" vs "opt-in" privacy

-Some people may argue that the "opt-in" nature of encrypted protocols implemented in a validity rollup makes the privacy less effective for those who use it, and that "opt-out" encrypted protocols on blockchains such as Beam or Monero will always provide superior privacy, all else being equal.
+Some people may argue that the "opt-in" nature of encrypted protocols implemented in a validity rollup makes the privacy less effective for those who use it, and that "opt-out" encrypted protocols (where the encryption is "on by default" and users must explicitly "opt-out" to remove the encryption) on blockchains such as Beam or Monero will always provide superior privacy, all else being equal.
 This is a misunderstanding.
-There is actually no such thing as purely "opt-out" privacy, because _all_ protocols, private or not, are "opt-in" at first (assuming no one is coerced by some external force to use them).
-People "opt-in" to using Monero by choosing to download a Monero wallet and buy, receive, or mine monero, just as people would "opt-in" to using an encrypted validity rollup on bitcoin by downloading a compatible bitcoin wallet and buying or receiving encrypted bitcoin or depositing their transparent bitcoin into the encrypted validity rollup.
+There is actually no such thing as purely "opt-out" encryption, because _all_ protocols, encrypted or not, are "opt-in" at first, external coercion notwithstanding.
+People "opt-in" to encrypting their transactions using Monero by choosing to download a Monero wallet and buy, receive, or mine monero, just as people would "opt-in" to using an encrypted validity rollup on bitcoin by downloading a compatible bitcoin wallet and depositing their transparent bitcoin into the encrypted validity rollup or buying or receiving encrypted bitcoin.
 Likewise, an encrypted bitcoin user could choose to never touch transparent bitcoin, the same way a Monero user can choose to never touch transparent bitcoin.
 In both cases, people first "opt-in" to the encrypted protocol, and then they can choose whether or not they ever want to "opt-out".
 The only meaningful difference to end users in these cases is the unit of account involved.

 ## Appendix C. Increasing throughput with offchain data availability